Total (0 items)

 Is it safe to take vitamin A?

-It’s important that you don’t take vitamin A supplements in pregnancy, or any supplements containing vitamin A (retinol), as too much could harm your unborn baby.
+During pregnancy, it’s important to avoid taking vitamin A supplements, cod liver oil or any supplements containing vitamin A (retinol), as too much could harm your unborn baby.
+Always check the label of a supplement during pregnancy to make sure they don’t contain vitamin A.

 Other vitamins